Reboot (Wonder Girls album)

-Reboot (stylized as REBOOT) is the third and final studio album by South Korean girl group Wonder Girls.
+Reboot is the third and final studio album by South Korean girl group Wonder Girls.
 It was released on August 3, 2015, through JYP Entertainment.
 The Wonder Girls were more involved in the composition of this album, with each member having writing and/or production credits on at least one song; each song has credits for at least one member.
-This is the first album in years to feature member Sunmi and the first since the departure of members Sunye and Sohee.
+It was their first studio album since 2007 to feature member Sunmi and their first since the departure of members Sunye and Sohee.
 The album musically conveys a 1980s-inspired style, incorporating genres including synthpop, hip hop, pop rock and dance-pop.

-Reboot was met with critical acclaim from music critics who praised its concept and musical styles.
-Billboard named the record the best K-pop album of 2015 and the fourth best K-pop album of the 2010s.
+Reboot received widespread critical acclaim, who lauded the album's concept and musical styles.
+Billboard named it the best K-pop album of 2015 and ranked it fourth among the best K-pop albums of the 2010s.
+Additionally, Educational Broadcasting System (EBS) and Paste included it in their lists of the best K-pop albums.
 Commercially, Reboot charted at number five on the Gaon Album Chart and number two on the Billboard World Albums.
-Its lead single, "I Feel You", was released on August 2, 2015.
+It was preceded by the release of the single "I Feel You", released on August 2, 2015.

 Background and composition

-On June 24, 2015, it was reported that member Sunmi would return to the group after her departure in February 2010.
+On June 24, 2015, it was reported that member Sunmi would return to the group following her initial departure in February 2010.
 On July 20, it was confirmed that members Sohee and Sunye had officially withdrawn from the group.
 The same day, JYP Entertainment announced the return of the Wonder Girls with a new band concept.
 For this concept, Sunmi plays bass guitar, Yubin plays drums, Hyelim plays guitar, and Yeeun plays piano.
 Individual teasers of the members playing their respective instruments began being released on July 20.
 Despite the concept, none of the members actually recorded instrumentals for the album, though they learned to play the instruments and performed songs with their instruments live.
-Only Yeeun already knew how to play her instrument, the piano, prior to the lead up to the comeback.
-Both the main single "I Feel You" and its music video are heavily inspired by 1980s music, similar to the group's 2008 single "So Hot".
+Yeeun was the only member of the group to have considerable experience playing her instrument, the piano, prior to the lead up to the comeback.